 The site was identified as an area highly suitable for efficiently capturing solar energy – the region has one of the highest levels of solar irradiance in Australia, receiving 2,095 KWh/m² per annum.
 The north-eastern corner of the development site directly adjoins the existing 275kV Powerlink transmission line, providing the opportunity to connect to the NEM.

-The Haughton Sustainable Communities Fund will share a portion of revenue from the solar farm with local groups and not-for-profits each year for the life of the solar farm.
+The Haughton Sustainable Communities Fund will share the benefits of the solar farm with local groups and not-for-profits each year for the life of the solar farm.

 For any enquiries, complaints or feedback about this project, please contact us at [email protected] or 1800 730 734.